emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Allows adding + searching your own subtitles. ✔️
 1. Has movies, shows and anime. ✔️
 1. Site has watchlists + history. ✔️
-1. Has decent sorting options, but not much in terms of discovery tools. ⚠️
+1. Has decent sorting options, but not much in terms of media discovery tools. ⚠️

 ***
 ## Broflix